-MDMA, or 3,4-methylenedioxy-methamphetamine, also known as “Molly,” is a synthetic drug that has hallucinogenic and stimulant properties.
-It usually comes in a crystalline white powder or capsule that can be ingested, snorted or swallowed by users.
-Molly is considered to be the “pure” form of MDMA, in comparison to its Ecstasy counterpart.
-However, even powder and capsules sold as pure MDMA can contain cheaper substitutes such as bath salts and other drugs, which can have additional negative consequences on a person’s health.
+MDMA, or 3,4-methylenedioxy-methamphetamine, also known as Molly, is a synthetic drug that has hallucinogenic and stimulant properties.
+It usually comes in a crystalline white powder or capsule form that can be ingested, snorted or swallowed by users.
+Molly is considered to be the “pure” form of MDMA, as compared to its ecstasy counterpart.
+However, even powder and capsules sold as pure MDMA can contain cheaper substitutes, such as bath salts and other drugs, which can have additional negative consequences on a person’s health.

 Once MDMA enters the body, it increases the activity of three main neurotransmitters, or brain chemicals:

 - Dopamine plays a major role in the reward system; it is responsible for producing increased energy and euphoria in MDMA users.

 - Norepinephrine is associated with the fight-or-flight response; MDMA users may experience increase in their heart rate and blood pressure.

 - Studies show that MDMA increases serotonin, or 5-HT, release and inhibits its reuptake.
 Serotonin is associated with mood, appetite and sleep; increased activity of serotonin helps to explain why MDMA users report feeling elevated mood, empathy and emotionally close to other people around them.